Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   list has to be retrieved from the Countly server.
 The SDK will expose a method for that, and it will be named similar to
   <code>getAvailableFeedbackWidgets</code>.
 The return value will be a list of
-  objects that describe the avaiable widgets.
+  objects that describe the available widgets.
 The objects will have the following fields, the brackets contain their key in the retrieved JSON:
 </p>
 <ul>